-Every year, insurance companies can decide what products they will offer on MNsure.
-From year to year, those products may change.
+Every year, insurance companies can decide what plans they will offer on MNsure.
+From year to year, those plans may change.
 Under federal and state law, insurance companies are required to renew you into the same plan you had last year.
-However, the price for that plan may have gone up and insurance companies are not required to offer you any financial help.
-The only way to qualify for financial help like tax credits, cost-sharing reductions or low/no cost plans is to shop and compare directly on MNsure.org.
+However, the price for that plan may have gone up and insurance companies are not required to offer you any financial help if the plan is no longer available through MNsure.

 Plan choices and premium amounts change each year.
 Your premium amount (including tax credits and other financial help) may change on January 1 even if you stay in the same plan.
-It is best to to review next year's plans and your updated eligibility for financial help, and then sign up for the plan that is right for you and your family by the December deadline for January 1 coverage.
+It is best to review next year's plans and your updated eligibility for financial help, and then sign up for the plan that is right for you and your family by the end of the open enrollment period.

 The easiest way to make sure you are getting the best deal is to come back to MNsure.org at the start of open enrollment to shop and compare plans.
-You can see if your plan is available.
-If your plan is not available and you do not log into your account and shop for a plan by December 15, your coverage through MNsure will end on December 31.
+If your plan is not available and you do not sign in to your account and select a plan by the end of open enrollment, your coverage through MNsure will end.

 If you enroll in a health insurance plan through MNsure with a different health insurance company, MNsure will alert your old insurance company of your decision.
 However, it would be in your best interest to contact your previous year's insurance company right away about your decision, especially if you are signed up for automatic debit payments with that company.
 Please work with your insurance company directly to understand the timing of when your automatic debit payment will be withdrawn and how much advance notice they require to stop that from occurring if you decide to change companies.
 You should assume your insurance company will process your automatic debit payment on your current schedule.

-You are able to make changes to your chosen plan as you please only during open enrollment unless you qualify for a special enrollment period.
-Amounts you may pay toward deductibles or out-of-pocket maximums in one plan will not be applied toward a different plan should you change your mind during the open enrollment period.
-Please note you cannot change plans or receive adjustments to tax credits retroactively.
+You can only change plans or make changes to your current plan outside open enrollment if you qualify for a special enrollment period.
+Amounts you may pay toward deductibles or out-of-pocket maximums in one plan will not be applied toward a different plan if you change plans during a special enrollment period.

 Report changes within 30 days of the change event.
 Tell us about all changes including changes to:

-If you are not sure if you should report a change, call the MNsure Contact Center at 1-855-366-7873 and explain what is happening.
-If you do not tell us you moved and returned mail has no forwarding address, coverage may end.
+If you are not sure if you should report a change, call the MNsure Contact Center and explain what is happening.
+If you do not tell us you moved and returned mail has no forwarding address, your coverage may end.
 You cannot use your annual renewal notice to report changes by mail.

 Your eligibility for financial help (advanced premium tax credit or cost-sharing reductions) is updated annually by MNsure.
 Your eligibility is based on the most recent information that you reported to MNsure.

 In most cases, if your renewal qualifies you for a tax credit for next year you will be automatically re-enrolled in the same plan offered through MNsure and the updated amount of tax credit will be applied to your new premium amount.
-If your renewal qualifies you for cost-sharing reductions for next year and you are either automatically re-enrolled in the same silver plan or a new silver plan offered through MNsure for the coming year, you will continue to receive cost-sharing reductions.
+If your renewal qualifies you for cost-sharing reductions for next year and you are either automatically re-enrolled in the same silver plan or you select a new silver plan offered through MNsure for the coming year, you will continue to receive cost-sharing reductions.

 If you did not provide consent for MNsure to use your federal tax information to renew coverage for the coming year, you will no longer be eligible for financial help.